Arthur Bradford: Filmmaking

 While a student at Yale, Bradford created a public access TV show called Street TV which featured candid, man-on-the-street interviews.
 He later taught a video class at Camp Jabberwocky, a residential camp for adults with disabilities and with several other counselors developed the concept for the documentary series How's Your News?.
 Early video tapes were seen by South Park creators Matt Stone and Trey Parker who became executive producers on the project.
 Bradford directed the first How's Your News? feature film, a documentary wherein disabled and handicapped adults interview unsuspecting passersby in a cross-country road trip, in 2001.
 The film was broadcast on HBO, PBS, and British channel, Channel 4.
 The concept was expanded and developed into a series for MTV and broadcast throughout 2009.
 Bradford served as executive producer and director.

 Bradford directed 6 Days to Air, a documentary that depicts the making of an episode of South Park, which premiered on Comedy Central on October 9, 2011.
 It was nominated for an Emmy award in the outstanding non-fiction special category.
 He directed the 2024 films ¡Casa Bonita Mi Amor! and To Be Destroyed, both of which premiered at the Tribeca Festival. ¡Casa Bonita Mi Amor! won the Audience Award for Best Documentary.

 He has directed music videos for bands such as State Radio and The Dandy Warhols.

-Bradford is the narrator and subject of the short film Giants, about his efforts to save three 130 year old giants sequoias from destruction in Portland, Oregon.
+Bradford is the narrator and subject of the short film Giants, about his efforts to save three 130-year-old giant sequoias from destruction in Portland, Oregon.
 The film contains original footage he shot during a neighborhood standoff with police as the trees were about to be cut down.
-He hosts a weekly live call-in radio show on XRAY.FM called, "Sex, Drugs, and Basketball".
+He hosts a weekly live call-in radio show on XRAY.FM called Sex, Drugs, & Basketball.